Mike Love: Early career

 In early 1964, Brian Wilson shifted the Beach Boys away from beach-themed music.
 That November, Love told a Melody Maker reporter that he and his bandmates wanted to look beyond surf music and avoid living in the past or resting on the band's laurels.
 He is also credited with naming their album Pet Sounds (1966).
 Asked for his favorite Beach Boys album in a 1994 interview, Love responded, "I guess Pet Sounds ... because of the orchestrations and arrangement.
 Because it's not just about cars or girls or school, but it's about feelings."
+Love stated in the 1970 series Pop Chronicles that the planned follow-up, Smile, was "good stuff" and "a fantastically-produced album", adding that "it'll come out, eventually."